cgutwin/passwrd-web/README.md

 # passwrd.

+#### Check out the issues tracker to see my future plans, updates, and current projects

 A simple password manager built for me, as my previous one became more and more out of date.
 If you are looking at this, you will need the [server](https://github.com/cgutwin/passwrd-server) too.